-When starting at Number 9 The Nursery your child will be actively encouraged to form special relationships with members of staff and select their own key worker who they develop a secure bond with.
+When starting at Number 9 The Nursery your child will be actively encouraged to form special relationships with members of staff and select their own Key Worker who they develop a secure bond with.
 This will help enable your child to settle into the nursery more easily and become confident in engaging in the day to day activities of the nursery.
-Developing a secure bond with their key person allows your dedicated staff member to work in partnership with you to maintain continuity of care from home to nursery.
+Developing a secure bond with their Key Worker allows your dedicated staff member to work in partnership with you to maintain continuity of care from home to nursery.

-Your child’s key person will strive to ensure your child’s care needs are met, giving you the confidence to leave your child at the nursery.
-The key worker will support your child to explore and play freely but feel safe within the environment.
+Your child’s Key Worker will strive to ensure their care needs are met, giving you the confidence to leave your child at the nursery.
+The Key Worker will support your child to explore and play freely but feel safe within the environment.
 They will have activities and quality learning experiences planned for them based on their individual needs.

-Your keyworker will complete a daily report on your child and be there to answer any questions or concerns you have.
-They will be there for you and your child and meet with you for parents evening to discuss your child’s next steps.
+Your Key Worker will complete a daily report on your child and be there to answer any questions or concerns you have.
+They will be there for you and your child and meet with you for Parents’ Evenings to discuss your child’s next steps.